Samsung Galaxy Camera Settings Guide

 Improved Night Mode

-Night mode on the S23 Ultra benefits from the larger 200MP sensor and improved Snapdragon 8 Gen 2 processing.
-Multi-frame stacking captures up to 15 seconds of exposure for dramatically brighter, lower-noise night photos compared to the S22 Ultra.
+The larger 200MP sensor and Snapdragon 8 Gen 2 processing stack up to 15 seconds of exposure for brighter, lower-noise night shots than the S22 Ultra.

 Improved in S23